-We may be lucky enough to plan a big trip to the other side of the world to celebrate a retirement in the family, enjoying a little luxury and a taste of a very different life while we are away, but will holidays like that be sustainable for many years given that our life expectancy has significantly increase in recent years.
+We may be lucky enough to plan a big trip to the other side of the world to celebrate a retirement in the family, enjoying a little luxury and a taste of a very different life while we are away.
+But will holidays like that be sustainable for many years given that our life expectancy has significantly increased in recent years?

 Increased life expectancy

 Life expectancy is growing with more people living longer, in 2011 women achieved an average life expectancy of 82.8 years in the UK and men to 79 years both are way beyond the current retirement age of 65 years.
 When the UK tables were first begun, the life expectancy for women was 42.2 years and for men 40.2 years.
 The advances and benefits in widely available healthcare and dramatically improved living conditions are reflected in our advances in quality of life and longevity.

 So many of us can expect to live longer and healthier lives than our ancestors or our parents and grandparents.
 Therefore, what should we do with our time?
 Indeed, what do we want to do for the years ahead of us.
 The grey gap year suddenly seems like a pretty good idea.
 It gives you the opportunity to explore travel opportunities by offering your experience and services in exchange for accommodation.
 So house sitting can help it means you can go further and travel for longer on a fixed budget.

 The rise of the Sharing Economy